flanaras/better-flashcard-racer/README.md

 ###Start working on a new feature

+Are you starting to work on a subtask within a feature/user story?
+Then move down to "Start work on an existing feature", do not create a separate branch.

 - First make sure that you are standing in the "dev" branch.
 - Create a new branch, ex "practice-flashcards" (the branch should be off of "dev")
     - git checkout dev